hzFishy/UnrealNotes/content/Unreal Engine/Editor Only/Editor gizmo and selection.md

 So, if you spawn yourself an actor inside a blueprint viewport, a hit proxy IS created for you, but nothing will be selected.
 This is because inside `FSCSEditorViewportClient::ProcessClick`, `ActorProxy->Actor == PreviewActor` will fail (since the preview actor is the default BP actor, and yours (`ActorProxy->Actor`) is just another instance you spawned yourself).

+The Child Actor Component has a special case where it will recursively look for the clicked element.